TASEmulators/BizHawk/README.md

 BizHawk_master/Dist/BuildRelease.sh
 ```

 The assemblies are put in `BizHawk_master/output`, so if you have the runtime dependencies (see [*Installing*](#unix)) you can call `BizHawk_master/output/EmuHawkMono.sh`.
-The shell script may yell at you, it should be safe to ignore. stdout is redirected to `BizHawk_master/output/EmuHawkMono_laststdout.txt` by default, pass `--mono-no-redirect` **as the first flag** to disable this.
+Reminder that stdout is redirected to `BizHawk_master/output/EmuHawkMono_laststdout.txt` unless `--mono-no-redirect` is the first command-line argument.

-VS 2019 isn't available on Linux for obvious reasons, but Rider and VS Code are.
+VS 2019 isn't available on Linux, but Rider and VS Code are.
 You can always code from the command line...

 [to top](#bizhawk)